MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWeb.WebPageSettings.md

 This example shows the simplest way to create a webpage.
 Because no properties of the **VisWebPageSettings** object are set (except the **[TargetPath](Visio.TargetPath.md)** property, which is required), all the default settings apply, and the active document is saved.

-Before running this macro, replace  _path_ with a valid target path on your computer and replace _filename.htm_ with the file name that you want to assign to your Web page.
+Before running this macro, replace `path` with a valid target path on your computer and replace `filename.htm` with the file name that you want to assign to your webpage.

 ```vb
 Public Sub WebPageSettings_Example()